gowthaminattu/Portfolio/README.md

 ---

-## 🎙 AI Audio to Text Generator
+### ✨ AI Audio to Text Generator

-A web application that converts speech into text with multilingual support.
+A web application that converts speech into editable text with multilingual support.

-### Technologies
+#### Technologies

 - Python
 - Flask